IDEA4RC/v6-idea4rc-installation-scripts/README.md

     ```
 - A running instance from the OHDSI API server.
 During configuration you will be promted
   to provide connection details.
+- Make sure docker is installed and the current user is added in the `docker` group.

 ### Installing
 Go to the home directory of the user that has `sudo` permissions and execute the